dragonfly-science/dragonfly-website/content/publications/richard_risk_2013.md

 ---
 pdf: Richard_Abraham_2013_AEBR109.pdf
-tags: yvan, edward, risk assessment, seabirds, fisheries, dragonfly
+tags: yvan, edward, risk-assessment, seabird, fisheries, dragonfly
 ---
 This report presents a risk assessment of the effect of fishing-related mortalities on 70 of the seabird species that breed in the New Zealand region.
 The assessment covers all fishing by commercial trawl,